Take the Long View ℠

 An older man stuck in a younger man’s body.
 I am up most mornings by 5:00 a.m. and read a hard copy of the newspaper.
 I can’t stand being late, and I enjoy listening to Frank Sinatra.

 I was a baseball umpire when I was 14.
 It taught me how to deal with conflict at an early age.

-My wife Molly and I have been married for just over a year.
-We first met when we were 15 at St. Louis' Fleur de Lis Ball, though we never dated during our high school years.
+My wife Molly and I have been married for two years.
+We first met when we were 15 at St. Louis’ Fleur de Lis Ball, though we never dated during our high school years.
 She stayed on my mind, though, as her twin brother sat behind me for four years at Saint Louis University High School, the all-boys school I attended.
 During our sophomore year of college, when we were 1,000 miles apart (I was at Trinity, she was at Mizzou), a spark was lit.
 We dated long-distance for our final two years of college and have been together ever since.

 My dad.
 At The Muny — St. Louis’ famous outdoor theater — his first job was picking up trash.
 He eventually worked his way to his current role of President of The Muny.
 His work ethic, passion, and humility inspire me.

 During my junior year of high school, I broke my right hand two weeks before I was to compete in the state racquetball tournament.
 Being right-handed, this was going to be an issue.
 For the next two weeks I spent every evening after school teaching myself to play left-handed.
 I ended up finishing third in my seed at state that year.